taylorg8900/tavern_proj_2/doc/player/state_machine.md

 	- Sprinting
 	- Jumping
 	- Falling
-	- Climbing by grabbing the edge of ledge
+	- Ledge grabbing
-	- Big climbing (using the axe to go higher than normal climbing)
+	- Big ledge grabbing (using the axe to go higher)
-	- Slowing fall (falling but using the axe to slow, like grabbing the wall and slowing down)
+	- Wall sliding (falling but using the axe to slow, like grabbing the wall and going slower)
-	- Hanging, coming to a deadstop
+	- Wall hanging
-	- Descending down ropes
+	- Rope descent
-	- Swinging from the grapples that are shot out by crossbow
+	- Grapple swinging

 For now, I am only going to worry about these ones
 	- Idle